 Commercial trucks log millions of miles on state and federal highways, and these trucks present special challenges when it comes to safety because of their large mass, and because of their necessary and ubiquitous presence on the nation’s roads alongside much smaller vehicles, including passenger cars and motorcycles.

 While most vehicle laws are designed to prevent any type of vehicle accident, the avoidance of accidents involving commercial trucks earns special attention from state and federal regulators because of the potential for very serious injury, property damage, and traffic disruption that can be caused by these large vehicles and the loads they carry.

 Interstate truckers are primarily regulated by the United States Department of Transportation (USDOT), under regulations published by the Federal Motor Carrier Safety Administration (FMCSA).
-Commercial vehicles that operate interstate, such as many moving companies, freight carriers, and interstate passenger busing companies, must comply with all of these regulations, which are frequently updated to reflect the latest information regarding vehicle and operator safety.
+Commercial vehicles that operate interstate, such as many moving companies, freight carriers, and interstate passenger busing companies, must comply with all of these regulations.
+Further, there are often updates to the regulations to reflect the latest information regarding vehicle and operator safety.